Last Updated on February 3, 2023 by Pinpoint 250

 A gooseneck kettle is ideal for this slow, controlled pour.

-The professional coffee community is divided into two pouring methods: continuous pouring and pulsing.
+The professional coffee community has a difference of opinion between two pouring techniques: continuous pouring and pulsing.

 I think either one is fine for a home brewer, but there are a few things to think about no matter which one you choose:

 The purpose of pour-over methods is not to soak the coffee grounds in a pool of water.

 You want to keep the water level relatively stable, so fresh water constantly replenishes the bed as coffee drains from the device’s bottom.
 Why is this important?
 Fresh water is a better solvent than coffee water.